-Kantar Worldpanel reports say that when the sales done through the mobile network carriers have increased sharply.
-For example, the Windows Phone sales done by Verizon by end of April, 2012 rose to 6.8% of the total sales as compared to 0.2% recorded during the same period ended in April, 2012.
+Kantar Worldpanel reports say that when the sales were done through the mobile network carriers have increased sharply.
+For example, the Windows Phone sales done by Verizon by the end of April 2012 rose to 6.8% of the total sales as compared to 0.2% recorded during the same period ended in April 2012.

 These figures are indicative enough that Windows Phone might become a stiff competitor for other players and can churn good amount of customers from them.